wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 TODO:
 -----

+ * defaults.jinja: apt-proxy-mirror needs a pillar default instead a hardcoded entry
  * grub: textonly, no quiet as boot parameter
  * extensions:
    * add haveged also in initramfs of target boot
-   * pwgen in initrd and seed debconf with it, use gpg to crypt for receiver and 1.) transfer file via scp to a target host before reboot 2.) wait before reboot until file is marked as transfered
+   * pwgen in initrd and seed debconf with it, use gpg to crypt for receiver and *) needs gpg in the in-target setup
+      1.) transfer file via scp to a target host before reboot 2.) wait before reboot until file is marked as transfered
+   * add qemu/kvm into initrd, start qemu/kvm with nested virtualization start a virtual machine inside the virtual machine
+    * measure: tsc times on bare metal, 1level virtualization, 2ndlevel virtualization, make sanity checks,
+      * mark system as "tainted" , delay ssh startup and for 5/10/whatever minutes if sanity checks fail